 There are three main options when it comes to reducing hours and pay in a contract of employment:

-- An employer may have an express contractual right to reduce pay and hours work, which is known as ‘short time working’.
+- An employer may have an express contractual right to reduce pay and hours work, otherwise known as ‘lay off’ or ‘short time working’.
 This has its limitations and could lead to a redundancy situation (please refer to our related article for further information);

 - If there is no express right then an employer can seek consent from its employees, subject to consultation obligations; and